IBM/spectrum-scale-policy-scripts/README.md

 ## Folder [quota-migration](/quota-migration) - Automated migration based on Quota

-This folder contains a callback script and policies facilitating migration of a fileset to be triggered when the quota consumption reaches a certain threshold.
+This folder contains a callback script and policies facilitating migration of files for filesets where the soft quota limit has been reached.
 The callback script (`callback-quota.sh`) is invoked when the event `softQuotaExceeded` is triggered.
-This script invokes an EXTERNAL LIST policy to list files in the fileset that qualify for migration based on the quota limits and a migration policy that migrates the files identified by the list policy.
+This script invokes an EXTERNAL LIST policy to identify files in the fileset that qualify for migration based on the quota limits and a migration policy that migrates the files identified by the list policy to IBM Spectrum Archive EE.

 ------------------------